dconixDev/voidrice/README.md

 This install is meant for fresh installations of Void Linux and may overwrite your previous files.

-I hold no responsibility over anything that gets broken during the install.
+***Disclaimer*** I hold no responsibility over anything that gets broken during the install.
 If any bug was found please create an issue and I'll get to it when I can.

 ## DWM

 DWM is great customizable Window Manager for Xorg and has needs a bit of time to learn how to configure(in my opinion, less than others).

-DWM patches used in this build: actualfullscreen, alttagsdecoration, attachaside, pertag, selfrestart, uselessgap, xrdb
+DWM patches used in this build: *actualfullscreen, alttagsdecoration, attachaside, pertag, selfrestart, uselessgap, xrdb*

-*Disclaimer* None of the backgrounds in the folder **backgrounds/** are property of mine, they belong to their respective artists.
+***Disclaimer*** None of the backgrounds in the folder **backgrounds/** are property of mine, they belong to their respective artists.